-From lesson 1 to 4 we have focused on preparing the development environment.
-If you expect this lesson being one where you start jamming some code in Asm-One then my dear friend, you are wrong :-) the journey is long, and I promise it will be like a trip.
+From lessons 1 to 4 we have focused on preparing the development environment.
+If you expect this lesson to be one where you start jamming some code in Asm-One then my dear friend, you are wrong :-) the journey is long, and I promise it will be like a trip.

 It’s pointless to start learning a language if you don’t know some basics about its grammar.
-That is not to sound accurate with others, it is to learn how to speak the things that you haven’t learned yet and use logic and rules to go beyond what you have memorized already.
+That is not to sound accurate to others, and it is to learn how to speak the things you haven’t learned yet and use logic and rules to go beyond what you have memorized already.

-We’re not going to have a computer class like for a paid university, if you want to follow asleep you can take one of those.
+We’re not going to have a computer class like for a paid university; if you want to fall asleep, you can take one of those.
 I intend to keep it light and fun while still touching the basics to get somewhere.

 From Code to Binary